 Directive 2008/50/EC sets emission targets for SO₂, NO₂ and NOx, PM10, PM2.5, Pb, Benzene, and CO.
-It also defines assessment criteria, reference measurement methods and requires the Member States to inform the public over ambient air quality.
+It also defines assessment criteria, references measurement methods and requires the Member States to inform the public about ambient air quality.

 Why is it important?

 A mineral like lime is essential to lowering emission values when purifying flue gases.
 Quicklime and lime products are used to bind gases from combustion processes – such as sulphur dioxide, hydrogen chloride and hydrogen fluoride and make them suitable for recycling.

 Also, special mixtures can absorb mercury and dioxins/furans.
 Every year, millions of tonnes of lime products are used just for these applications, mainly for flue gas desulphurisation in power plants, waste incineration plants and industrial plants